httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If the first character of input_string is not "*", throw an error.
 2. Discard the first character of input_string.
 3. Let b64_content be the result of removing content of input_string up to but not including the first instance of the character "*".
+4. If b64_content is has more than 21846 characters, throw an error.
-4. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesising padding if necessary.
+5. Let binary_content be the result of Base 64 Decoding {{!RFC4648}} b64_content, synthesising padding if necessary.
 If an error is encountered, throw it (note the requirements about recipient behaviour in {{binary}}).
-5. Return binary_content.
+6. Return binary_content.

 ## Items {#item}